Rpc

 PROTO_FILE: The path to a single protocol file;

-DEP_PROTO_TARGETS: Dependent Proto CMake Targets;
+DEP_PROTO_TARGETS: The dependent Proto CMake Target;

-OPTIONS: Additional arguments passed to protoc;
+OPTIONS: Other parameters passed to protoc;

 add_protobuf_aimrt_rpc_gencode_target_for_proto_files

-: Generates C++ service code for specified.proto
+: Generates C++ service code for some.proto

-PROTO_FILES: Paths to the protocol files;
+PROTO_FILES: The paths to the protocol files;

-DEP_PROTO_TARGETS: Dependent Proto CMake Targets;
+DEP_PROTO_TARGETS: The dependent Proto CMake Target;

-OPTIONS: Additional arguments passed to protoc;
+OPTIONS: Other parameters passed to protoc;

 # Generate C++ code for all '.proto' files in the current folder